Click and take advantage of this new clockhours sale!

 The CD that doesn’t make music

-The CFPD regulations come into effect on Aug 1st.
+The CFPD regulations come into effect in October 2015.
 Basically the HUD1 stmt will be called the CD or Closing Disclosure and the and good faith estimate will be LE or Loan Estimates.
 There will be delays if there are last minute changes, lenders have to be more accurate, and lenders have to provide disclosure three days before closing.
 Not everyone is singing the praises of the coming changes but time will tell.
 Just keep making music….

 Really, are you hiding who you work for?